OP-TEE/optee_os/documentation/globalplatform_api.md

 operating environment (REE) should communicate with the TEE.
 To identify a Trusted Application (TA) to be used, the client provides an [UUID](http://en.wikipedia.org/wiki/Universally_unique_identifier).
 All TA's exposes one or several functions.
-Those functions corresponds to a so called `commandID` which also is sent by the client.
+Those functions correspond to a so called `commandID` which also is sent by the client.

 ### TEE Contexts
 The TEE Context is used for creating a logical connection between the client and the TEE.
 The context must be initialized before the TEE Session can be created.
-When the client has completed a jobs running in secure world, it should finalize the context and thereby also releasing resources.
+When the client has completed a job running in secure world, it should finalize the context and thereby also release resources.

 ### TEE Sessions
 Sessions are used to create logical connections between a client and a specific Trusted Application.
-When the session has been established the client have a opened up the communication channel towards the specified Trusted Application identified by the `UUID`.
+When the session has been established the client has opened up the communication channel towards the specified Trusted Application identified by the `UUID`.
 At this stage the client and the Trusted Application can start to exchange data.

 ### TEE Client API example / usage
-Below you will find the main functions as defined by GlobalPlatform and which are used in the communication between the client and the TEE.
+Below you will find the main functions as defined by GlobalPlatform and used in the communication between the client and the TEE.

 #### TEE Functions
 ``` c